TheFuhrmans

 • I use all three and like each one for different reasons.

-iPhone / iPod Touch
+iPhone / iPod Touch / iPad

 • I love the iPhone, but can't justify the monthly phone bill.
 I don't use a phone much.